tvpollet/tvpollet.github.io/aboutme.md

 layout: page
 title: About me
 subtitle: Why you'd want to go on a date with me
+published: true
 ---

 I am Dr. Thomas Pollet.
 I have the following qualities:

-- I rock a great beard.

-What else do you need?
+I rock a great beard.
+What else do you **really** need?

 ### my shortbio